Skip to content

 archon workflow run assist --cwd /path/to/repo --no-worktree "Quick question"

-Note: Workflow and isolation commands require running from within a git repository.
-Running from subdirectories automatically resolves to the repo root.
+Note: Workflow and isolation commands normally require running from within a git repository (running from subdirectories automatically resolves to the repo root).
+A non-git directory also works if it’s a registered folder project — or on first use by passing --folder, which registers it and runs in place.
 The version, help, chat, setup, serve, and doctor commands work anywhere.

 Send a message to the orchestrator for a one-off AI interaction.